university-bootcamp/coding-environment/cloud-ide.md

 Instead of installing the programs on our personal computers, we can use a (Cloud IDE).

-While there are many options, we recommend starting with _; it has much of what is needed set up already.
-These services allow us to run a full-fledged coding environment inside our web browser.
+While there are many options, we recommend starting with Codenvy; it has much of what is needed set up already.
+Cloud IDEs allow us to run a full-fledged coding environment inside our web browser.
 The setup is quick and straightforward, which makes using a cloud IDE a no-brainer at this stage of the game.

 1. [Setting up Codenvy](#setting-up-codenvy)
 2. [Using Codenvy](#using-codenvy)